brucemakallan/Ruby-on-Rails-Level-up/ruby_notes.md

   end
   ```
 - Avoid the use of attr.
 Use `attr_reader` and `attr_accessor` instead.
+- `attr_reader` automatically generates a getter method for each given attribute.
+- `attr_writer` automatically generates a setter method for each given attribute.
+- `attr_accessor` automatically generates a getter **and** setter.
 - `@` - instance variable
 - `@@` - class variable
 - `self.var` - referes to the the instance variable for the current instance